christophercelaya/chris-cms/README.md

 BIGCOMMERCE_STORE_API_CLIENT_ID=<>
 BIGCOMMERCE_CHANNEL_ID=<>
 ```

-If your project was started with a "Deploy with Vercel" button, you can use Vercel's CLI to retrieve these credentials.

 1. Install Vercel CLI: `npm i -g vercel`
 2. Link local instance with Vercel and Github accounts (creates .vercel file): `vercel link`